 BEST THINGS TO DO IN MELAKA (MALACCA) MALAYSIA

-From narrow lanes lined with shophouses selling authentic Malaysian food to incredible architecture reminiscence of the Portuguese and Dutch occupations and colorful street arts, Melaka is perfect for any history lovers!
-Keep reading to know about the best things to do during your Melaka (Malacca) day trip.
+From narrow lanes lined with shophouses selling authentic Malaysian food to incredible architecture reminiscence of the Portuguese and Dutch occupations and colorful street arts, Melaka is perfect for history lovers!
+If you need some ideas on what to do in Melaka, keep reading to know about the best things to do during your Melaka (Malacca) day trip.

 WANDER AROUND THE DUTCH SQUARE